 Do I have to pay a fee?

-Yes, a non-refundable application fee of $300 must be submitted with your application.
+There is no fee to create an Expression of Interest.
+If you are selected for nomination by PEI, there is a non-refundable fee of $300 CAD which must be submitted with your application.
 The acceptable forms of payment are a bank draft, a certified cheque, or a money order made payable to Island Investment Development, Inc.

 What forms do I need to fill out?